abhishekgupta44/SocialMediaBlocker-Chrome-Ext/README.md

-# SocialMediaBlocker-Chrome-Extension
+# Social Media Blocker-Chrome Extension
-Chrome extension which will block most of the social media sites
+A Google Chrome extension which will block most of the social media sites

 ## Tech Used
 ##### JavaScript